sagefy/sagefy/gh-pages/docs/contributor_planning.md

 ### Object View

+- Link to discussion
+- Link to history
-- TODO
+- Link to proposals
 - Flag it
     - Creates a proposal to delete by system

 #### View Module

-- TODO
+- See fields above
 - List element modules and components
 - List parent modules

 #### View Component/Integration

-- TODO
+- See fields above
 - List prerequisites
 - List prerequisite ofs
 - List modules belong to